 “The older I get the less tolerance I have for pettiness and superficial pursuits.
 There is a wealth that has nothing to do with dollars, that comes from perspective and wisdom of paying attention to your life.
 It has everything to teach you.
 And what I know for sure is that the joy of learning well is the greatest reward.”

-My solution?
-Be better.
 Raise your level of expertise and silence the chatter surrounding your gender, race or appointment.
 Being a generalist does not make you special or set you apart, but knowledge can.
 In a previous blog my colleague Ricky Soos stated, “As coaches we require both breadth and depth of knowledge” – I couldn’t agree more.

-Challenge #3 Courage
+Challenge #3: Courage

 It takes courage to press on when you feel you have been wronged, judged, or overlooked.
-Rather than giving life and energy to the actual or perceived injustice chose to accept the playing field is not level, and – according to Pressfield will never be on Earth.
-If we choose to accept this what do we do with it?
+Rather than giving life and energy to the actual or perceived injustice choose to accept that the playing field is not level, and – according to Pressfield – will never be on Earth.
+If we choose to accept this, what do we do with it?

-Search your heart for what sets it on fire; search your mind for what stimulates it; search your strengths and find ways to illuminate then search your weaknesses – then figure out how to convert them.
+Search your heart for what sets it on fire; search your mind for what stimulates it; search your strengths, and find ways to illuminate – then search your weaknesses – and figure out how to convert them.

 “Take inventory on YOU”

-In preparation for this blog post I listened to a TED talk by Hanna Rosin in which she reviews new data that shows women actually surpassing men in several important measures, such as college graduation rates.
+In preparation for this blog post, I listened to a TED talk by Hanna Rosin in which she reviews new data that shows women actually surpassing men in several important measures, such as college graduation rates.
 Speaking of a ‘new age’ in US economics, she goes on to say: “This is a special time in our country.
-It is a transition between a manufacturing economy to a more information and creativity driven economy where women can excel”.
+It is a transition between a manufacturing economy to a more information- and creativity-driven economy – where women can excel”.

 The ‘new age’ is more celebratory of information, innovation, and creativity.
 Romans 12: 2 says, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind”.

 Power that women from the 1920’s and 1960’s were devoid of, and should consider an honor to be able to now tap into.

-So when you start doubting yourself, take comfort in this quote from Pressfield: “Self doubt can be an ally.
+So when you start doubting yourself, take comfort in this quote from Pressfield: “Self-doubt can be an ally.
 This is because it serves as an indicator of aspiration.
 It reflects love, love of something we dream of doing, and desire, desire to do it.
 If you find yourself asking yourself (and your friends), “am I really a writer?
 Am I really an artist?” chances are you are.
 The counterfeit innovator is wildly self-confident.
 The real one is scared to death.”